Love, American Style: History

-Each episode of the show featured a story of romance, usually with a comedic spin.
+Each episode of the show featured multiple stories of romance, usually with a comedic spin.
 Episodes were stand-alone, featuring various characters, stories and locations.
 The show often featured the same actors playing different characters in many episodes.
 In addition, a large, ornate brass bed was a recurring prop in many episodes.

 Charles Fox's music score, featuring flutes, harp and flugelhorn set to a contemporary pop beat, provided the "love" ambiance, which tied the stories together as a multifaceted romantic comedy each week.
 For the first season, the theme song was performed by the Cowsills.
 Beginning with the second season, the same theme song was sung by the Ron Hicklin Singers, also known as the voices behind the Partridge Family (based on the Cowsills), among others, featuring brothers John and Tom Bahler (billed as the Charles Fox Singers).
 This second version of the theme was kept for the remainder of the series, as well as on most episodes prepared for syndication.

 The title is loosely derived from a 1961 Italian comedy film called Divorzio all'italiana (Divorce, Italian Style), which received Academy Award nominations in 1962 for Best Director for Pietro Germi and for Best Actor for star Marcello Mastroianni.
 The film was later spoofed in 1967 by Divorce, American Style, starring Dick Van Dyke.
 The snowclone "(xxx), (nationality) Style" became a minor cultural catch-phrase as the 1960s progressed.

 The original series was also known for its 10- to 20-second blackouts between the featured segments.
 These were performed by a house troupe that featured future Rockford Files cast member Stuart Margolin, future Vega$ leading lady Phyllis Davis and a young character actor, James Hampton, who was known to television audiences of the era as Private Dobbs from the TV series F-Troop.
 These clips allowed the show to be padded to the required length without adding to the main segments.
 They generally consisted of risqué, burlesque-style comedy-of-manners visual jokes.

 During its first four years on ABC, Love, American Style was popular with viewers and received decent ratings, although it never ranked among the top 30 shows in the Nielsens.
 For a few seasons, it was part of a lineup of ABC Friday night programs that included The Brady Bunch, The Partridge Family, Room 222, and The Odd Couple.

 Some of the show's segments also served as pilots for proposed television series.
 Many never made it beyond the pilot stage, but two resulted in a series: